Kleeman History, Family Crest & Coats of Arms

 - William Kleeman, American politician, Mayor of Clarksville, Tennessee, 1953, 1955-56

-- E. B. Kleeman, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1960
+- E. B. Kleeman, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1960

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)